A Shadow of the Past: Harfoots

+The large wheels of the Harfoot wagons were intended to evoke the round doors of Hobbit holes (pictured) seen in the Lord of the Rings films.

 Bayona took inspiration from traveler communities for the Harfoots.
 Hobbits are known to be good at blending in with nature during the Third Age, which inspired the idea that their ancestors' clothing and wagons could camouflage with their surroundings as they migrate.
 Elements were hand-made with techniques that the Harfoots would use themselves, such as coloring fabric with vegetable dyes, berry stains, and soot, or weaving the canopies of their wagons from branches.
 New Zealand willow weaver Mike Lilian was hired to work on the latter.
 Each wagon was designed to be unique to its Harfoot family and was engineered so they could actually be moved by the actors.
 Avery wanted the large wheels of the wagons to remind viewers of the round Hobbit doors seen in the films.
 The Harfoot furniture was designed to be collapsible so it could fit inside their wagons.
 The production spent several days planning out the introduction sequence for the Harfoots, camouflaging the around 20 different wagons and then choreographing their reveals.

 The Harfoot costumes include accessories as camouflage, including berries, acorns, leaves, and other natural elements.
 These were made bigger than normal so they would appear to be the correct size on the Harfoots, who are meant to be much smaller than humans.
 The props team made 10,000 large scale gummy blackberries for the Harfoot children to eat in the episode.
 The prosthetics for the Harfoots' large, hairy feet have the same design as those used for the Hobbits in the films, but modern technology allowed the new versions to be sturdier and have moveable toes.
 The feet each took three weeks to create and could be used several times.
 The hair and make-up team referenced animals for the Harfoots, and created their wigs from mohair.
 For the Harfoots' books, which record star maps and their collected knowledge, Reeve initially wrote in English with a "Harfoot-looking" script.
 Avery decided this was inappropriate for the Second Age and the text needed to be more primitive.
 He gave Reeve examples of early pictographs as inspiration, and Reeve developed a new script using simple pictures which the Harfoots could use to represent the natural world, things they would want to record, and phonetic sounds.
 These pictures were also carved into the Harfoots' wagons and furniture.